flectra-hq/flectra/doc/reference/data.rst

 Shortcuts
 =========

-Because some important structural models of Odoo are complex and involved, data files provide shorter alternatives to defining them using :ref:`record tags <reference/data/record>`:
+Because some important structural models of Flectra are complex and involved, data files provide shorter alternatives to defining them using :ref:`record tags <reference/data/record>`: